Massachusetts Paid Family Medical Leave

 Under the PFMLA, employers must continue providing health benefits during leave, ensuring no interruption in seniority or accrual of other benefits like sick time and vacation days.

-Employees may also combine employer payments and short-term disability policies with their PFML benefits, augmenting their support.
+Employees may also combine employer payments and short-term disability policies with their Massachusetts PFML benefits, augmenting their support.
 However, certain payments, such as workers' compensation for work-related injuries, will be deducted from PFML benefits.

-Employees may also combine employer payments and short-term disability policies with their PFML benefits, augmenting their support.
+Employees may also combine employer payments and short-term disability policies with their Massachusetts PFML benefits, augmenting their support.
 However, certain payments, such as workers' compensation for work-related injuries, will be deducted from PFML benefits.

 The state has an online application, as well as instructions for how to apply, here: https://www.mass.gov/how-to/how-to-apply-for-paid-family-and-medical-leave-pfml.